Summer Tutors

 Stanford Affiliation: Summer Tutors must be enrolled Stanford graduate students.

-Background Check: All summer staff must successfully complete a LiveScan fingerprint background check before summer begins.
+Background Check: All summer staff must successfully complete a LiveScan fingerprint background check before Welcome Weekend begins on June 22.
 The background check will be initiated once an offer is extended and accepted.
 Employment is contingent on successfully passing a background check.

 Ideal Candidate

 The successful candidate will have proven academic success and a genuine interest in the subject area(s) they wish to tutor.
 Experience in tutoring or teaching is preferred.
-There will be opportunities for collaboration among tutors, but the majority of each tutor’s work will be done individually.
+There will be opportunities for collaboration among tutors, but most of each tutor’s work will be done individually.
 As such, the ideal candidate will be highly autonomous and able to multitask and manage multiple assignments.
+Successful candidates will also demonstrate a positive and motivated work ethic.

 Compensation

-The Summer Tutor position is a part-time, 15–20 hours per week position with an hourly pay rate of $27/hour for graduate students and $18.25 for undergraduate students.
-Staff members will be required to use their own computer and internet for virtual sessions; a stipend of $17.50 a month will be included as part of the overall compensation.
+The Summer Tutor position is a part-time, 15–20 hours per week position with an hourly pay rate of $32/hour for Stanford graduate students and $19/hour for undergraduate students.
+Staff members will be required to use their own computer and internet for virtual sessions; a stipend of $17.50/month will be included as part of the overall compensation.

 Application Details

 The application asks for a resume, transcript, and the name of one academic reference.
-Qualified applicants will be invited to interview for the position.
+Qualified applicants will be invited to an interview for the position.
+Applications submitted by Monday, March 25 will receive priority consideration.
 We will continue to accept applications after this date until all positions are filled.

 Please note: Visa sponsorship is not available for this position.
-All candidates must be eligible to work in the U.S. and live in the U.S. and live in the U.S. while employed in this position.
+All candidates must be eligible to work and live in the U.S. while employed in this position.

 Group 3GroupGroup 2